Degree Requirements

 In addition, if a student plans to use the One-credit Extension they also must 1) withdraw their Graduation Application and 2) submit a new Graduation Application by the end of the original intended term of graduation.
 Otherwise, students have until the normal posted term deadlines to apply for graduation.

 All candidates for degrees must fully satisfy their financial obligations to the University (or make arrangements with MSU for doing so) as a condition for completing their degree.
-Candidates failing to comply with this requirement shall not be eligible for graduation, diplomas, degrees or any transcripts of their records.
+Candidates failing to comply with this requirement shall not be eligible for graduation or receive their diploma.